andysouth/rtsetse/README.md

 Development by Andy South in 2014-15.
 Do get in touch with comments or questions.

+You can install rtsetse from github using the devtools package

+  require(devtools)
+  install_github('AndySouth/rtsetse')

 To develop a Hat-trick replacement I am following a modular programming approach, building a series of components that can be tested in isolation and can contribute to a useful, maintainable and modifiable tool.
-Within the 6 months available it will not be possible to provide all the functionality of the current Hat-Trick but it will be possible to provide a functioning model that can be built upon.
+Within the time available it will not be possible to provide all the functionality of the current Hat-Trick but it will be possible to provide a functioning model that can be built upon.

 I have organised development in phases with each phase producing a testable deliverable.
 The components of each phase will be combined to produce a modular product.
 Some user-interface components for inputs and outputs will be developed within each phase.
 A later phase will work on how best to combine these and add to them to create a coherent tool.